microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-your-own-custom-strong-type-connection.md

 See [this example](https://github.com/microsoft/promptflow/blob/main/examples/tools/tool-package-quickstart/my_tool_package/tools/tool_with_custom_strong_type_connection.py) for a complete implementation.

 ## Use the connection in a flow
-Once you've created a custom connection, use it in your flows:
+Once you create a custom strong type connection, here are two ways to use it in your flows:

-#### With Package Tools:
+### With Package Tools:

 1. Refer to the [Create and Use Tool Package](create-and-use-tool-package.md#create-custom-tool-package) to build and install your tool package containing the connection.